 Minimum Experience Level Required: 1-2 years experience

-Work Schedule: Position will require flexibility with shift/hours and may be required to work evenings and weekends.
+Work Schedule: Position occasionally may be required to work on the evenings and weekends.

 Hiring Range: $23,868.00 - $37,752.00